-Years Ended June 30,
+Years Ended June 30, 2024 and 2023

-2023 2022 Net change in fund balances - total governmental funds \$ 7,512,755 \$ 9,955,477 Amounts reported for governmental activities in the statements of activities are different because: Governmental funds report capital outlays as expenditures; however, in the statements of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay was less than depreciation in the current period.
-(1,916,314) (2,370,037) Governmental funds report the proceeds of sales of capital assets as receipts, however in the statement of activities, the amount of receipts is netted with the current book value of the assets sold to determine a gain or loss on the sale.
-(10,834) (5,575,222) Because some ad valorem taxes will not be collected for several months after the Library's fiscal year ends, they are not considered "available" revenues in the governmental funds and are instead counted as deferred revenues.
-They are, however, recorded as revenues in the statement of activities.
-(717,234) 530,896 In the statement of activities, the cost of pension and OPEB benefits earned net of employee contributions is reported as an element of pension expense.
+2024 2023 Net change in fund balances - total governmental funds \$ 9,278,662 \$ 7,512,755 Amounts reported for governmental activities in the statements of activities are different because: Governmental funds report capital outlays as expenditures; however, in the statements of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which capital outlay was more or less than depreciation in the current period.
+345,297 (1,916,314) Governmental funds report the proceeds of sales of capital assets as receipts, however in the statement of activities, the amount of receipts are netted with the current book value of the assets sold to determine a gain or loss on the sale.
+(286,776) (10,834) Because some ad valorem taxes will not be collected for several months after the Library's fiscal year ends, they are not considered "available" revenues in the governmental funds and are instead counted as deferred revenues.
+They are however, recorded as revenue in the statement of activities.
+38,681 (717,234) In the statement of activities, the cost of pension and OPEB benefits earned net of employee contributions is reported as an element of pension expense.
 The fund financial statements report pension contributions as expenditures.
-23,780 (1,050,521) Compensated absences are not considered to be expenditures in the governmental funds.
+944,221 23,780 Compensated absences are not considered to be expenditures in the governmental funds.
 They are, however, recorded as expenditures in the statement of activities.
-21,204 (52,315) Governmental funds report the issuance of a capital lease as another financing source and capital outlay.
+(18,447) 21,204 Governmental funds report the issuance of a capital lease as another financing source and capital outlay.
 The statement of activities recognizes the principal portion of lease payments made during the year as a reduction of the lease liability.
-(55,353) Change in net position of governmental activities \$ 4,858,004 \$ 1,438,278
+(694,150) (55,353) Change in net position of governmental activities \$ 9,607,488 \$ 4,858,004